 Project’s Overview

-2. Dechow, Sloan, and Sweeney (1995)
+• 2.
+Dechow, Sloan, and Sweeney (1995)

-3. Kasznik (1999)
+• 3.
+Kasznik (1999)

-4. Kothari, Leone, and Wasley (2005)
+• 4.
+Kothari, Leone, and Wasley (2005)

-- We first create the total accruals from accounting variables.
+• We first create the total accruals from accounting variables.

-- We also create the two-digits SIC industry codes
+• We also create the two-digits SIC industry codes.

-- And finally, we find the discretionary accruals.
+• Finally, we obtain the discretionary accruals.

 Our Stata Code